 The atmosphere is bleak and colorless.
 Desperation and existential dread are floating in the air.
 Everyone’s looking at the huge talking head on the screen – the oppressive source of all this insanity.
 He is relentless in imposing his will on everyone else.

 Everything seems lost when a glimmer of hope appears on the horizon.
-An athletic young woman – colorful, vibrant and full of life, is running towards the screen.
+An athletic young woman – colorful, vibrant, and full of life, is running toward the screen.
 Men in security uniforms and masks, no doubt agents of the regime, are running after her.
 They’re too slow.
 Too far behind the times.

-With a few dramatic rotations, the woman hurls a jackhammer, destroying the screen and freeing people’s minds.
-“1984 will not be like 1984” , the message appears.
+With a few dramatic rotations, the woman hurls a hammer, destroying the screen and freeing people’s minds.
+“1984 will not be like 1984“, a message appears.